Articles in the series

-In addition to these capabilities, Zendesk Suite contains additional features and functionality that automate and streamline your customer service, offer your customers and agents rich conversational experiences, and help to address the needs of increased organizational and business complexity and volume.
+In addition to these capabilities, Zendesk Suite contains additional features and functionality that automates and streamlines your customer service, offers your customers and agents rich conversational experiences, and helps to address the needs of increased organizational and business complexity and volume.

 Answer Bot and Flow Builder

 Answer Bot, Zendesk's AI-powered bot, can help your customers locate the answers they need without having to contact a human agent or wait for hours or days to receive a response during non-business hours.

 Answer Bot can be used in email notifications, where it can respond to customers with recommended help center articles derived from the content of the requesters email message or the message that has been entered into your contact form.

 It is also part of messaging’s advanced bot-enabled functionality, where it can recommend relevant help center articles and guide customers through automated conversation flows designed in Flow Builder.

 You can use Flow Builder to create a bot that interacts with customers and provides answers to common questions.

 For agents, the hub of the ticketing system is the Agent Workspace.
 This is the ticket interface where your agents manage all support requests for all of the communication channels you set up (email, messaging, voice, and so on).